UniOfLeicester/git-novice/_episodes/10-branching.md

 ~~~
 {: .output}
 What's happened here? git doesn't know which branch to push our changes to in the
 GitHub repository (the "upstream branch").
 But it suggests what it thinks is most
 likely, and it's what we want in this case, so we go ahead and follow the advice:
 ~~~
 $ git push --set-upstream origin new_branch
 ~~~
-{: .bash}
+{: .language-bash}
 ~~~
 Counting objects: 3, done.
 Delta compression using up to 4 threads.